Spread the love

 Upon our early morning arrival into the port of Boston we caught a cab through the city across the Charles River, that divides Boston and Cambridge, to our hotel in Cambridge.
 We immediately set off on foot, eager to dust off the cobwebs of being confined to the ship for the past three days.
 Our first impression of Boston was that it was clean and surrounded by large bodies of water with spectacular river and harbour views.

-After consulting with a tourist kiosk operator we decided that we would walk the Boston Freedom Trail, 4km of red-brick paths taking you to 16 historical sites that were part of the American Revolution story.
+After consulting with a tourist kiosk operator and finding out the top things to do in Boston, we decided that we would walk the Boston Freedom Trail, that is 4km of red-brick paths taking you to 16 historical sites that were part of the American Revolution story.
 We couldn’t wait to get started!

 1. USS Constitution